tjcccc/ugui-dragdrop/README.md

 1. Store the matrix Order and initial Position of every DragDrop GameObject.
 2. When a game object (DragDrop Handler) is being dragged, get the matrix Order and realtime Position of it.
 3. When the DragDrop GameObject is dropped, get the nearest GameObject by the dropping place's position and store the matrix Order of that game object (Replaced GameObject).
-4. Exchange the DragDrop Handler GameObject's matrix Order with Replaced GameObject.
+4. Exchange the DragDrop Handler GameObject's matrix Order with the Replaced GameObject.
 5. Change the two GameObjects' Position by DOTween.
 You can also use your own tween ways.

 ## How to Use